Temperature

 Number of hot days and number of cold days

-Source: CliFlo.
+Source: DataHub.
 NIWA's National Climate Database

-Definition: Climate station data of the daily maximum and minimum temperatures from around New Zealand was sourced from the National Climate Database (CliFlo, a web services provided by the National Institute of Water and Atmospheric Research (NIWA).
+Definition: Climate station data of the daily maximum and minimum temperatures from around New Zealand was sourced from the National Climate Database provided by the National Institute of Water and Atmospheric Research (NIWA).
 One climate station was selected per territorial authority, based on their proximity to the population-weighted centroid of each TA (2018 Census data).
 The number of hot days (days with a maximum air temperature above 25°C) and the number of cold days (days with a minimum temperature below 0°) was counted for each year by TA.
 Only years with more than 90% of valid data were counted.
-Data was compared to the most recent Climate Normal Period, 1981-2010, where the 30-year average acts as a benchmark against which more recent observations can be compared to.
+Data was compared to the most recent Climate Normal Period, 1991-2020, where the 30-year average acts as a benchmark against which more recent observations can be compared to.